Delaware prohibits carrying a concealed deadly weapon upon or about the person without a license.1

-A “person of full age2 and good moral character desiring to be licensed to carry a concealed deadly weapon for personal protection or the protection of the person’s property may be licensed to do so” if the person:
+Delaware law provides for a license to be issued to a “person of full age2 and good moral character desiring to be licensed to carry a concealed deadly weapon for personal protection or the protection of the person’s property” if the person:

 - Applies in writing to the Prothonotary of the county in which the applicant resides, at least 15 days before the next term of the Superior Court, stating that he or she seeks a license to carry a concealed deadly weapon for personal protection or protection of property, or both;